 “Well, you have a good night, Sid.”

-He entered the elevator at the lobby level of his apartment building and pressed the button for the 18th floor.
+Sean entered the elevator and pressed the button for the eighteenth floor.
 The doors slid noiselessly closed and the cab began its ascent with Sean its only passenger.
 Sort of.

-Sean, more startled than frightened, pasted himself against the side of the cab’s interior, attempting to put as much space between him and this creature as possible, though the elevator gave him precious little of it.
-At five feet, ten inches, Sean had his cabmate by at least a foot-and-a-half but he instinctively knew that, in this case, his height advantage was no advantage at all.
+Sean pasted himself against the wall, attempting to put as much space between him and this invader as possible, though the elevator cab gave him precious little of it.
+At five feet, ten inches, Sean had his cab mate by at least a foot and a half, but instinctively he knew in this case, his size advantage was no advantage at all.

-“Look,” it said in a most non-threatening manner, “Sorry about this but I thought the best place to introduce myself to you was somewhere, you know,…”
+“Look,” the fellow said in a most non-threatening manner, “I’m sorry about this, but I thought the best place to introduce myself was somewhere, you know…”

 “Let me guess,” Sean said with just a touch of desperation in his voice, “some place where I couldn’t escape, right?”